 Family Travel Tip: We found taking the girls there after a long day was not the best idea.
 I felt like I was always saying shhh, shhh to the girls, as I was concerned we were upsetting the locals while they prayed.
 I would recommend going in one at a time if your kids have had a big day or starting there while they are in good moods.

 VISIT St. Stephen’s Cathedral: Tower, Catacombs & Tour Ticket.

 Save with this all-inclusive ticket to St. Stephen’s Cathedral and see every part of this beloved icon of Vienna.
 The ticket includes the catacombs, treasures, and tour.
 Enjoy the view from the towers over the rooftops of Vienna.

 For more information and booking click HERE.

 5 things not to miss in Vienna: The Imperial Treasury – The Hofburg

 Family Travel Tip: There are no food and drink allowed in some sections of the exhibition.
 We asked the security guards where we were able to give the girls something to drink and they happily helped us.
-We also found having the audio guides kept them happier as the exhibition is extensive.
+Having the audio guides kept the kids happier as the exhibition is extensive.

 We hope that you find something of interest in this article and believe me 5 things not miss in Vienna was hard to craft as I could have added plenty more things.
 There are some amazing restaurants in Vienna that you can read about here.
 Vienna is one of those cities waiting to be discovered and you just never know what is awaiting you around each corner.
 Explore further and wider, make sure you see our 5 things not to miss in Vienna.